Once you have created the Sample Type

 Import Samples From File

-After creating samples via import from a file, the banner message shows the number newly imported and offers the option to click to select them in the grid
+After creating samples, the banner message shows the number newly imported and offers the options to click to either add them to storage now

-Once you have created the Samples you want to use as parents or the Sources for some new samples, you can also create new samples from the grids for the parent or source.
-Both derivation of child samples and pooling of multiple parents are supported.
-Learn more in this topic:
+Once you have created the Samples you want to use as parents, you can also create new samples as derivatives, pooled samples, and aliquots.
+Learn more in these topics: